HyperbolicLabs/hyperbolic-mcp/README.md

 2. Ensure you have sufficient credits on your Hyperbolic account
 3. Check the server logs for error messages
 4. Verify your network connection to the Hyperbolic API
-5. If using SSH, verify that your private key path is correct and the key has the right permissions
+5. If using SSH, verify that your private key path is correct and the key has the right permissions.

 ## License